 Watching the majesties of the deep blue sea up close is defintiely a moment you won’t forget.
 In Norway you are most likely to spot humpback and killer whales enjoying the waves in the cool winter sea, but you can also spot species like fin whale, pilot whale, minke whale and porpoise.

 If you want to see whales in Norway, the northern part is the place to go.
-These waters hold the whales’ ultimate feeding ground and playground in this part of the world.
-If you want to see the whales your best bet is to go out on a boat and meet them in their quarters – the whales coming up to shore are rather rare.
-Tromso and Andenes are both great places for whale spotting.
+These waters hold the ultimate feeding ground and playground for these mammals in this part of the world.
+For the best chance of spotting them it is advised to go out on boat and meet them in their quarters – experiencing them coming up to shore are rather rare.

 During winter the humpback whales travel from the warm Caribbean coast to the cool waters off the Northern Norwegian coast to take part in an ultimate herring feastt.
-The whales follow the fish, and this time of year huge accumulations of herring spawn in this area.
-The orcas also come to join in on the food fest – which is great news for anyone dreaming of seeing the killer whale up close.
+They follow the fish, and this time of year huge accumulations of herring spawn in this area.
+The orcas also come to join in on the food fest – which is great news for anyone dreaming of seeing them up close.
 Read more about whale watching safaris in Tromso.

 Dubbed the Arctic Gateway, Tromso is a natural base for a range of Arctic activities.
 Go dog sledding and let a team of fluffy new friends lead the way through the crisp snow.
 Drive your own snowmobile through the Arctic landscapes or go reindeer sledding and learn about the Sami culture.
 Watch the Northern Lights dance above you all night.
 The blue winter light sets the perfect mood for a true Arctic adventure in this area.